 To reserve a campsite or cabin: http://tuscazoar.org/reservations/.
 Note: campsite fees will be adjusted to $0 after the reservation is completed.

-To register your group for the Gold Rush, email the camp at email@example.com ASAP.
+To register your group for the Gold Rush, complete the following form and return it to the camp.

 - 1 Sled (of any type)